Deekshantiiitd/Influence-Network-in-Twitter/README.md

 #### 3. Node Classification:

-Tn this approach the Features are generated from Twitter API data and classify each node as Influencer and non-influencer using these three models.
+In this approach the Features are generated from Twitter API data and classify each node as Influencer and non-influencer using these three models.

   1.Random Forest